 Academic Conference on Safety of Journalists

 Contributions from different sectors of society are crucial to move towards this goal.
 Such as the input from academics, as there is a need for research-based knowledge to support joint efforts to protect journalism.
-That is why the 5th Academic Conference on Safety of Journalists will be held during WPFC 2020.
+That is why the 5th Academic Conference on Safety of Journalists was held during WPFC 2020.

 Theme: Safety of Journalists